Quickback Docs

 Internal Tables (No Routes)

-For junction tables or internal data structures that shouldn't have API routes, simply omit the defineTable export:
+For junction tables or internal data structures that shouldn't have API routes, simply omit the defineTable export.
+Add a // @quickback-internal marker so the compiler skips the "no defineTable found" warning:

 // quickback/features/jobs/interview-scores.ts